Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

 ## Installation procedure:

 - Do an EEPROM reset before flashing the new firmware (command `M502` followed by command `M500` in a terminal or with the TFT screen).
+- Restart the printer.
 - Choose version you want [here](https://github.com/Guilouz/Marlin-SuperRacer-MKS-Nano-V3/releases), `SDCARD` to use microSD Card port or `USB` to use USB port.
 - Copy `Robin_nano_v3.bin` file to the root of the microSD card (max capacity 32GB, formatted in FAT32, allocation unit size 4096).
 - With printer off, insert the microSD card into the dedicated port on the motherboard and turn on the printer.
 - Flash procedure starts (without displaying anything on the screen) and lasts a few seconds.
 - Check contents of the microSD card, `Robin_nano_v3.bin` file has been renamed to `ROBIN_NANO_V3.CUR` which indicates that the flash was successful.
 - Do an EEPROM reset again (command `M502` followed by command `M500` in a terminal or with the TFT screen).
+- Restart the printer.
 - Launch a Nozzle PID in a terminal:
     - `M303 E0 S220 C8`
     - Retrieve the values `Kp`, `Ki` and `Kd` then: